-Many of the provisions listed thus for are in both the House and Senate bills; however, in the area of actual tax policy changes - items that change provisions of the income tax without seeming to be directed at a tax shelter abuse, the focus is quite different.
-The larger revenue raisers in the House bill are focused on deferred compensation, and, to a lesser degree, underpayments and overpayments of tax.
-The Senate bill, while including the underpayment provision, has several significant changes in tax provisions that are different from those in the House bill.
+Many of the provisions listed thus for were in both the House and Senate bills; however, in the area of actual tax policy changes - items that change provisions of the income tax without seeming to be directed at a tax shelter abuse, the focus was quite different.
+The larger revenue raisers in the House bill were focused on deferred compensation, and, to a lesser degree, underpayments and overpayments of tax.
+The Senate bill, while including the underpayment provision, had several significant changes in tax provisions that were different from those in the House bill.
 Accordingly, in this section, we discuss first the House bill provisions and then the Senate bill provisions.
-In some cases these provisions actually provide benefits, and the revenue gain only reflects timing.
+In some cases these provisions would have actually provided benefits, and the revenue gain only reflects timing.
+We note whether these changes are in the final legislation as well and conclude with provisions in the final legislation that were in neither the House nor the Senate original bills.